abhinavsinha0806/Cinematic-Discoveries/README.md

 This model is trained on the [MovieLens 32M dataset](https://grouplens.org/datasets/movielens/32m/), containing 32 million ratings and over 71,000 movies.

-**Important:** Due to repository size constraints, the dataset is not version-controlled.
-The `.gitignore` file explicitly excludes the `data/` directory and all local `.csv` files.
-You must download the data locally to run the engine.
+**Important:** Due to repository size constraints, the dataset is uploaded please access the dataset on the official website.

 ## Local Environment Setup